S-Hari-B/TBG/README.md

 # TBG

-Tiny Battleground (TBG) is a skeleton project built around a deterministic RNG core and a console UI.
+Text Based Game (TBG) is a skeleton project built around a deterministic RNG core and a console UI.

 ## Getting Started